Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 Try and keep the order of the methods in the header file the same as in the implementation file.
 This is a handy thing to look for when you want to follow the Boyscout Rule.

+### Unit Test Classes

+The Xcode templates create these with a .h and a .m file.
+In almost all cases this isn't needed.
+Unit tests are self contained and having a .h file which can be shared just increased complexity.
+So, for unit test classes - put the interface and implementation in the same .m file for each test class.

 ### Comments